 In addition, physiotherapy is very important in the treatment of rheumatoid arthritis and includes the use of devices, hot water bottles, exercises, and techniques to mobilize joints and strengthen the muscles.
 These help prevent deformities and improve movement in the day-to-day life.

 Another important recommendation is to do an anti-inflammatory diet that includes foods, such as tuna, salmon, garlic, berries, citrus fruits, dark green vegetables and turmeric. this type of diet not only decreases inflammation, but it also helps to regulate the immune system.

-The main complications related to rheumatoid arthritis are:
+The main complications associated with rheumatoid arthritis are:

 - Deformity of the joints;